NoxiousKarn/Showerthoughts/README.md

 (If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.)

-Copy the commands here and paste them in order in a terminal window. (just right click in the terminal window to paste from clipboard)
+Copy the commands here and paste them in order in a terminal window. (just right click in the terminal window to paste from the clipboard)

-SSH into your pi and follow the configuration below
+SSH into your Pi and follow the configuration below

 ## Configuration